grepdisc/kindfools/_pages/writeon.md

 - Thank you to [Fitz Books and Waffles](https://www.fitzbooks.net) for hosting our September 7th workshop outside on the beautiful patio with delicious waffles.
 - [The Healing Grounds Co-op](https://www.facebook.com/TheHealingGroundsCoop/)
   hosted our September 26th workshop inside their beautiful café space.
+- Thank you for a beautiful gathering on Zoom on October 10th

 How did you enjoy your WRITE ON! workshop?
 Please complete our [survey](/survey/).